 - What are the disadvantages of dental veneers?

 - What type of dental problems does dental veneers fix?

 - What to know before getting veneer?

 - How do you take care of veneers?

 What is dental veneer?

-- When your teeth are stained and can’t be whitened by bleaching veneer can help to hide the stains.
+- Discoloration: When your teeth are stained or discolored and can’t be whitened by bleaching

-- Chipped or worn teeth: When you have a tooth which is worn veneer is the best possible treatment to correct it.
+- Chipped or worn outteeth: When a tooth has worn out, veneer is the best possible treatment to correct it.